December 13, 2024

 Best for: dressing to impress your boss.

 Everyone needs that one pair of shoes that look slick yet professional.
-Simple leather shoes - ankle boots are a great option, or chunky heels - go with practically any outfit.
+Simple leather shoes - ankle boots are a great option, or knee high boots - go with practically any outfit.
 This ensures you look 'put together' even when you've overslept and got ready for work in a hurry.
 Regardless of whether you're heading into an important meeting, working in the great outdoors or gossiping in the staff room, a durable pair of leather shoes is a worthy investment - just make sure you take the time to maintain them properly.

 Best for: heading out on the school run.